 We love having kids on our campuses, but unfortunately COVID has changed the way we can include them in our community.
 While we have never allowed children in classrooms during class, our focus must now be on our internal learning community and the safety of everyone working and learning at a UCN location.
 We want to keep kids safe and the pandemic is reminding us how important it is to protect our little ones.
 Data is showing our youngest residents now account for largest share of new COVID-19 cases in Manitoba.

 As of November 1st, unvaccinated people (including children) cannot enter a UCN location.

-For the next few weeks, brief visits with minors to our campuses to pick up materials from the bookstores or short visits with Enrolment Services staff are allowed.
-However, UCN is moving to a full vaccination requirement.
 As of November 1st, everyone coming to a UCN location will need to meet UCN’s vaccination requirements.
 If faculty, staff, or students wish to bring a minor to a UCN location, that minor must be fully vaccinated and show proof of full vaccination.
 This policy will apply to everyone, at all UCN locations, and includes school tour groups and the children of our students, faculty and staff.

 We love having children on our campuses.
 It supports and promotes education and can plant the seeds of opportunity in a young mind.
 We are looking forward to when we can include our young learners more fully in UCN’s community once vaccinations for them are available.

 As of November 1, 2021, all students, faculty, staff, and visitors must be vaccinated if they intend to be physically present at a University College of the North (UCN) facility.
 Students, faculty, and staff who are working remotely and will not be coming into a UCN facility do not require vaccination.